EricThomson/pandastim/readme.md

 The `examples/` folder contains many examples.
 If you want to roll your own, I would use one of those as a starting point.
 For testing closed-loop experiment code, you can run `pub_class_toggle.py`, a zeromq publisher socket that emits random 0's and 1's that can be consumed by the `InputControlStim` class.

 ### Profiling pandastim apps
 Panda3d comes with a nice graphical code profiler for Windows users.
 The stimulus classes include a `profile_on` flag (which defaults to `False`).
 To activate it, you have to run `pstats` before starting your Python code, and set that flag to `True`r.
-This will also cause an FPS display to show on your stimulus window even if you aren't using the profiler.
+This will also cause an FPS display to show on your stimulus window even if you aren't using the profiler, and it will cause a small 'x' to appear at the location of the center of the stimulus when that is a defined parameter (as it is for binocular stimuli).

 On Windows, `pstats.exe` in your conda directory in `\envs\pstim\Scripts` (in Linux, `pstats` is in `\envs\pstim\bin` -- run it from the command line with `./pstats` -- you may need to install the module `libcanberra-gtk-module` first: `sudo apt-get install libcanberra-gtk-module`).